iocbbioinf/sparql_debugger_server/README.md

 ## Build, Package, Run

 This is a Spring Boot Web application built using Gradle.
-You can use the following Gradle tasks:
+You can use the following Gradle tasks (with Gradle wrapper `.gradlew`)

 - `build`: Compiles the project.
 - `bootJar`: Packages the application into a JAR file.
 - `bootRun`: Runs the application locally.

+### Run app

+- by Gradle: `./gradlew bootRun`
+- or by Java: `java -jar path_to_jar/debugger-0.0.1-SNAPSHOT.jar`
+- Java version >= 21 required

+To run a local instance of the SPARQL Debugger, it must be accessible via a specific public URL, which should be set using the system variable `debugService`.
+When deploying with Kubernetes, this URL is preconfigured in the deployment descriptor.

 ## Deployment on the Cloud by Kubernetes